gwilcox019/grace-serverless-3/blog.md

 ## About Me

-Grace Wilcox is a junior pursuing a BS in computer engineering with minors in French and electrical engineering.
+Grace Wilcox is a junior pursuing majors in computer engineering and electrical engineering with a minor in French.
 Originally from Columbus, Ohio, Grace is thrilled to be exploring the world of computer design and development, an interest of hers since middle school.
 This summer, Grace participated in the Serverless BitCamp, where she learned about Serverless functions, back end development using Node.js, and front end UI design with HTML, CSS, and JavaScript.
 She hopes to use these skills for a project she is leading through Case’s Undergraduate Student Government: a mobile application that will provide basic campus information like bus routes, dining hall menus, and an interactive campus map.
 In her free time, Grace enjoys playing the guitar, baking, and hanging out with friends and family.

 ## The Premise